mixu/cssbook/input/3-additional.md

 ## Overflow

-Overflow occurs when a child element is either positioned outside its parent element, or the child element does not fit inside the dimensions of it's parent.
+Overflow occurs when a child element is either positioned outside its parent element, or the child element does not fit inside the dimensions of its parent.
 The `overflow` property controls how the portion of the child that overflows is rendered:

 > This property specifies whether content of a block container element is clipped when it overflows the element's box.
 It affects the clipping of all of the element's content except any descendant elements (and their respective content and descendants) whose containing block is the viewport or an ancestor of the element. [source](http://www.w3.org/TR/2011/REC-CSS2-20110607/visufx.html#overflow)